-You can access Amazon S3 from Spark by the following methods:
+You can access Amazon S3 by the following methods:

 Note: If your S3 buckets have TLS enabled and you are using a custom jssecacerts truststore, make sure that your truststore includes the root Certificate Authority (CA) certificate that signed the Amazon S3 certificate.
-For more information, see Amazon Web Services (AWS) Security.
+For more information, see Connecting to Amazon S3 Using TLS.